openfl/OpenFLDevelopersGuide/working-with-sound/sound-example-podcast-player.md

 ## Simplifying sound loading and playback using the SoundFacade class {#simplifying-sound-loading-and-playback-using-the-soundfacade-class}

-The ActionScript 3.0 sound architecture is powerful but complex.
+The Haxe sound architecture is powerful but complex.
 Applications that only need basic sound loading and playback features can use a class that hides some of the complexity by providing a simpler set of method calls and events.
 In the world of software design patterns, such a class is called a _facade_.

 The SoundFacade class presents a single interface for performing the following tasks: